Position

 Q: What is Ellison’s Orange Apple Tree?

 A: The Ellison’s Orange Apple Tree (Malus domestica ‘Ellison’s Orange’) is a highly regarded dessert apple.
-Known for its sweet, juicy flavour with a hint of aniseed, it has an attractive striped red and green skin.
+It is known for its sweet, juicy flavour with a hint of aniseed and attractive striped red and green skin.
 This heritage variety has been awarded the RHS Award of Garden Merit, recognising its excellent qualities for home growing.

 Q: How do I care for my Ellison’s Orange Tree?